-We talked to Jens Schwamborn of OrganoTherapeutics about cutting edge discovery and development targeting Parkinson’s disease and here is what he said about it.
+Jens Schwamborn of OrganoTherapeutics tells us about cutting-edge discovery and development targeting Parkinson’s disease.

 First of all, how are you and your family doing in these COVID-19 times?